Email marketing

 Source: Really Good Emails

 Passwords and access credentials contain sensitive information that you need to protect.
-Therefore, these emails should remain free of distractions and clutter, just the necessary details so your customers can reset their passwords quickly and safely.
+Therefore, these emails should remain free of distractions and clutter, with just the necessary details so your customers can reset their passwords quickly and safely.
 Also, be sure to include contact options in case any issues arise.

 Outdoorsy did a good job at creating a transactional password reset email: